MDSplus/mdsplus/docs/use_docs.md

                   sublib.tag
     # ^^^^^^^^ adds sublib.tag file so main docs can refs to new library symbols

+In this way the main documentation can brawse all sub libraries symbols and can access pages and anchors .. usually in the main index.md there is a link to the sublibrary MainPage ( \subpage sublib_manual in this case ).

 Launch the document generation
 ------------------------------